Unity-Technologies/sentis-samples/StarSimulationSample/README.md

 We want to simulate the equation of motions of N stars.

-Each star will be represented by a emissive sphere.
+Each star will be represented by an emissive sphere.

 Our physical system consists in 3 sets of tensors.

 * Position : (N, 3) elements, x,y,z position per particle
 * Mass : (M) elements, m scalar per particle